 If a patient becomes registered, the patient's Primary Practitioner in the CHR is updated to the proposed practitioner (if they did not already match).

-If you chose to override a proposal, a new bill is created with the appropriate fee code (96092 for a registration override, or 96093 for a de-registration override) and is set as Ready to Submit.
-Text is added to the Internal Notes field to indicate the bill was automatically generated.
+If you chose to override a proposal, a new bill is created with the appropriate fee code (96092 for a registration override or 96093 for a de-registration override), and a diagnosis code of 780.
+The bill is set as Ready to Submit and text is added to the Internal Notes field to indicate the bill was automatically generated.

 The list is updated to show only proposed registration changes that were not accepted or overridden.
 You can come back later to manage any remaining proposed registration changes.

 📌 Note: Multiple people in the clinic can manage registrations simultaneously as long as they are not managing the registration for the same patients.
 If more than one person manages the registration for the same patient, when the second user clicks Submit, a message appears that another user is updating the records.

 ⚠️ Important: Any proposed registration changes that you do not accept or override will automatically be applied to the CHR and take effect on the 16th of the month.